 Launched by beverage industry veteran Kate Bolton, the Silver Julep rolls up to events in an eye-popping silver Airstream trailer and gets the cocktails flowing.
 Repurposed in high style, it has become an essential part of small intimate gatherings as well as large outdoor events across the Pacific Northwest.
 The sister company of Mint & Mirth, Bolton’s elite cocktail catering and event company, Silver Julep goes one step further with party service off the grid.

-ROAM is an upstart gourmet food and liquid catering company specializing in signature custom cocktails (think “his, hers and ours”) and GRAZE tables served from a 1960 Fireball Travel trailer turned boutique, vintage-style mobile service.
+ROAM is an upstart gourmet food and liquid catering company specializing in signature custom cocktails (think “his, hers and ours”) served from a 1960 Fireball Travel trailer turned boutique, vintage-style mobile service.
 Owner Heather White, a veteran of the Southern Oregon hospitality industry, is now past her second event season and has already earned fans for her kombucha-based Moscow Mule.

 To meet the needs of socially distanced events, corporate meetings, and celebrations in 2020, White launched her first sister service, Wildly Platter Company, a modern and elevated way to eat with Grazing Boxes, Grazing Platters, and Grazing Tables.
 Delivery, pick-up, & on-site builds are available.